Ultimaker/CuraEngine/docs/slicing.md

 ![Open Polygons](assets/stitching_open.svg)

 In this example, there is also a chain of line segments that ends on one side into itself, and has a loose ending on the other side too.
 This will also be considered an open polygon.
-Note also that the T-crossing will connect the two lines that are most adjacent to each other.
+Note also that the T-crossing will connect the two lines that are most parallel to each other.
 The third endpoint will be open-ended.